ueberauth/guardian_db/README.md

     end
 ```

-**Do not run the migration yet.** You also need to this to your configuration:
+**Do not run the migration yet.** You also need to add this to your configuration:

 ```elixir
     config :guardian, Guardian,